yc4ny/xR-EgoPose/README.md

 Training is done for 3 Epochs, 10GB of VRAM is needed for training.
 On a single 3090 GPU, training takes approximately 40 minutes per epoch.

-You can also download the pretrained checkpoint from this [link](https://drive.google.com/drive/folders/1vAmK83MO3UvVd52OQ3X6G8gPQhClZHL0?usp=sharing).
-The checkpoint is located under *Finetune* folder.
+You can also download the pretrained checkpoint from this [`experiments/Finetune/`](./experiments/Finetune/).

 ## Evaluation: Demo on the Test Dataset
 ![img](doc/demo_vis.jpg)